finbourne/lusid-sdk-python-preview/sdk/docs/PersonsApi.md

 property_key = 'property_key_example' # str | The property key of the property that will have its history shown.
 These must be in the format {domain}/{scope}/{code} e.g. \"Person/CompanyDetails/Role\".
 Each property must be from the \"Person\" domain. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the person's property history.
 Defaults to return the current datetime if not supplied. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) page = 'page_example' # str | The pagination token to use to continue listing properties from a previous call to get property time series.
 This value is returned from the previous call.
-If a pagination token is provided the filter, effectiveAt, and asAt fields              must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional)
+If a pagination token is provided the filter and asAt fields              must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional)

 try: